 It is made using recycled glass and does not contain added formaldehyde or artificial colours or dyes.
 Earthwool products are non-combustible, rot-proof, odourless, non-hygroscopic (will not absorb atmospheric moisture) and will not encourage the growth of mould or bacteria.

-The cost of insulating your attic can vary depending on the size of your home, the defined attic space and the quality of insulation you choose.
-Once we review your attic during a site survey or Home Energy Assessment, we will be able to determine the cost for you.
+The cost of insulating your attic can vary depending on the size of your home, as well as the defined attic space and the quality and quantity of insulation required to meet the required standards.

 Grants offered are provided by the Government of Ireland through the Sustainable Energy Authority of Ireland (SEAI).